pulumi/docs/content/registry/packages/azure-native/how-to-guides/azure-py-cosmosdb-logicapp.md

 title: "Azure Cosmos DB, an API Connection, and a Logic App | Python"
 h1: "Azure Cosmos DB, an API Connection, and a Logic App"
 linktitle: "Azure Cosmos DB, an API Connection, and a Logic App"
+meta_desc: "Azure Cosmos DB, an API Connection, and a Logic App How-to Guide using Python"
 no_edit_this_page: true
 cloud: azure
 language: py